veromary/repleatur/_posts/2017-09-01-three-part-motets.md

 ### Canons (also known as Rounds)

-[Tantum Ergo]({{ site.url }}/pdf/motets/tantumergo-dp.pdf) The one Fr Popplewell wrote and taught at the legendary BXVI Homeschool Camp of 2017.
+[Tantum Ergo]({{ site.url }}/pdf/motets/tantumergo-dp.pdf) The one Fr Popplewell taught at the legendary BXVI Homeschool Camp of 2017.

 [Jubilate](http://www.brandt.id.au/newbookoldhymns/hymns/jubilatedeo.html) Attributed to Michael Praetorius